On the minimum number of inversions to make a digraph $k$-(arc-)strong: Complexity of computing sinvk and sinv'k

 It is well-known that the problem of deciding whether a given graph can be coloured with $t$ colours is NP-hard for any $t\geq 3$ (see \cite{schaefer1978complexity}).
-It hence follows from Proposition~\ref{prop:cc-chi} that deciding whether the cut covering number of a given graph is at most $t$ is NP-hard for any integer $t\geq 2$.
-We show show a reduction from this problem to the one of deciding whether $\sinv'_k(D) \leq t$ for a given oriented graph $D$.
+Moreover, the problem of deciding whether a hypergraph is 2-colourable is also NP-hard (see \cite{schaefer1978complexity}).
+It hence follows from Proposition~\ref{prop:cc-chi} that deciding whether the cut covering number of a given hypergraph is at most $t$ is NP-hard for any integer $t\geq 1$.
+We shall show a reduction from this problem to the one of deciding whether $\sinv'_k(D) \leq t$ for a given oriented graph $D$.

+We need the following result of Guruswami, Hastad, and Sudan~\cite{892074}. \begin{proposition}[Guruswami, Hastad, and Sudan~\cite{892074}] Unless P=NP, there do not exist any integers $c_1,c_2$ with $2\leq c_1\leq c_2$ for which there exists a polynomial-time algorithm that distinguishes a $c_1$-colourable hypergraph from a not $c_2$-colourable hypergraph. \end{proposition}

+As a consequence, we directly obtain a negative result concerning the approximation of the cut covering number from Proposition \ref{prop:cc-chi}.

+\begin{proposition} Unless P=NP, there do not exist any integers $c_1,c_2$ with $1\leq c_1\leq c_2$ for which there exists a polynomial-time algorithm that distinguishes a hypergraph of cut covering number at most $c_1$ from a hypergraph of cut covering number more than $c_2$. \end{proposition}